jekymin8232/vitalguardai-com/README.md

+**I believe Big Tech AI cannot fully serve all of humanity, because it demands massive amounts of resources and is often not transparent enough.**

 **My goal is to create a world-class offline AI system that ranks among the best in the world.**

 # Freedom is not free.